 London’s plan for a Bus Rapid Transit System (BRT) has been created in order to address the city’s growth and sustainability commitments.
 The BRT is set to link downtown, post-secondaries and other major centres of the city.
 The BRT will help in the LTC’s 35% increase in bus service hours, it will improve air quality and decrease GHG emissions by 230,000 tonnes.
 The BRT’s northeast and southwest corridors feature dedicated bus lanes to reduce traffic congestion.
 The plan will also allow for many routes to have more frequent service, while other areas with limited service will be extended.

-The plan will go under a consultation phase with the community and prepare a final report during the spring/summer 2018.
-In the fall of 2018, it will go under review followed by a design phase in 2019.
-The construction of the routes is set to begin in 2020 and the project is expected to take 8 years to be completed.
+The plan went under a consultation phase with the community in 2018.
+In the fall of 2018, it will went under review followed by a design phase in 2019.
+The construction of the downtown loop is proposed for 2021 and the project is expected to take 8 years to be completed.

 Parking is potentially the most significant driver of choice for transit use, as many aspects of parking management significantly influence commuters’ decision-making process when determining their mode of transportation.
 Disincentives to single-occupant vehicle use, particularly during peak periods, require TDM strategies such as preferential pricing, park and ride strategies and ‘no net gain’ parking policies for downtown areas.

 Driving a car – Tips for better fuel economy

 - Keep tires properly inflated, check tire pressure monthly-resistance in you tires contributes 20% of fuel consumption